 "Thanks Simon.
 I appreciate that."
 It was the truth.
 My whole life he was always there for me.
 Through the best and worst times of my life.
-I shivered thinking about the past.
-I sighed and closed my eyes.
-I felt Simon pat my head and I smiled, slowly drifting off to sleep.
+I sighed and closed my eyes, as I laid my head down on Simon's shoulder.
+I felt him pat my head gently and I smiled, slowly drifting off to sleep.

-When I woke up I glanced over at Simon.
-His head was supported by his hands.
+When I woke up I glanced over at Simon through blurry eyes.
+His head was leaned down, supported by his left hand.
 He didn't look so good.

 "Simon?"
-I asked.
-He looked up.
+I asked, raising my head up from his shoulder.
+I rubbed the sleepiness out of my eyes as he looked up.
 I could of sworn his face was actually a faint shade of green.

 "You look sick."